 Patients can blog about their own personal experiences with bleeding disorders and the various ways they cope with such difficulties

 Professional, well-maintained visual design that is both functional and intuitive

-Dates of publication/revision are missing from HFA's educational pages, as are author names
+Dates of publication/revision are missing from HFA's educational pages and they are not referenced